DrLex0/quake-frogbots/src/maps/README.md

 More may need to be added if someone wants to make waypoints for maps with other funky characters.
 However, if you make a new map, and have to choose a file name, by all means **please just stick to the ASCII alphabet, numbers, and underscores.** Don't even think about Unicode in file names, because that is totally out of reach for QuakeC.

+# Hints for converting old waypoints

+Waypoints exist for the older Frogbot versions and can be readily converted using the `generate_maplist.py` script.
+However, usually the waypoints will require extra clean-up to fix flaws and bring them up-to-date with the v2 features.

+The last known older Frogbot builds had almost 380 waypoints, most of which were made by Trinca.
+The quality varies, which I assume to be for the most part due to the awkwardness of the old waypoint tool.
+It lacked good ways to visualise paths, and made connecting teleports a pain.
+Moreover, there was no clear guide, for instance how to assign goals and what not to do when assigning zones.
+The only guide I know of was Mick's, and although a good starting point, it was still rather basic.

+A checklist of things I usually have to fix when converting old waypoints:
+- **Teleports.** See the instructions in the waypoint tool README.
+The `K` key is now your friend, when used on teleport triggers, it will set the single correct outgoing path and drop the others.
+What it won't fix, is bad assignment of incoming paths, you must check and fix this yourself.
+- **Unwanted paths.** The old waypoint tool made it hard to detect superfluous paths, especially if a far away marker got accidentally connected.
+Use the `R` key, and if you see unexpected markers being listed, or the spikes flying through walls and ceilings, then it means incorrect paths need to be removed (unless they are teleport markers).
+- **Markers without zone or goal.** The `N` and `M` keys are your friend here.
+This will especially be the case for `trigger_push` and `trigger_multiple`, because the old Frogbot did not create markers for these.
+  - For `trigger_push`: it is always best to remove any existing kludge with manual markers, and make the one-way path go through the (first) push marker (making any others on the same trajectory untouchable), than to leave the existing kludge in place.
+  - For `trigger_multiple`: in most cases they should be untouchable, but sometimes not, see the README.
+- **Goal assignment.** Unfortunately one of the harder things to get right.
+In some maps, the waypoint maker obviously just ran around and incremented goal numbers, which is not a good way of working.
+It is often better to just go through all items again, than to try to nudge the existing goal assignments.
+Things to keep in mind:
+  - give the lowest goal numbers to the most important things (mind that power-ups are useless without decent weapons, hence the better weapons should be considered most important);
+  - only same type items directly linked and close together within the same zone, should get the same goal number; otherwise ensure that different items within the same zone all have different goals, and preferably give same type items in the same zone different goals if not clustered;
+  - never ever give important items (ammo, powerups) the same goal within the same zone as other items!
+- **Zones.** This is generally OK, but sometimes you will find overly large or scattered zones.
+Again, ensure zones follow the guidelines from the waypoint README.

 # Universal remarks for anyone making Quake maps

 - Don't forget to add at least 1 `info_intermission`.
 Otherwise players will likely see the scoreboard from somewhere inside a wall, making the author of the map seem like an amateur.